Posts

 Image

 Vital (2004) does a valiant job of bridging the gap between director Shinya Tsukamoto 's weirdest/most abrasive work and his more introspective/gentler fare.
 Indeed, it seems to contain a little bit of everything that fans of the director gravitate toward—outré psychosexual behavior, a hodgepodge of cinematic/editing techniques (including some of his signature blue shots), deeply troubled characters, and meditations on existence.
 Vital is the story of a man ( Tadanobu Asano ) regaining his memory after a bout of amnesia following a tragic accident, then coming to terms with grief, while doubling down on his medical studies and entering an unhealthily dependent relationship with a classmate that perhaps mirrors a previous one.
 Much is left ambiguous and there is plenty of striking and varied imagery to absorb.
-While it's certainly not the mind-bending sci-fi experience that is Tetsuo: The Iron Man (1989), nor quite as slow or restrained as 2018's Killing (my review
+While it's certainly not the mind-bending sci-fi experience that is Tetsuo: The Iron Man (1989), nor quite as slow or restrained as 2018's Killing ( review )

 In The Mouth Of Madness (1994) ****